dragonblocks/dragonblocks/doc/API.md

 			Returns the version string (something like "Dragonblocks 3.0") dragonblocks.isValidItemstring(itemstring : String)
 			Check if an Itemstring is OK
+		dragonblocks.log(message : String) : void
+			Add a message to the backlog.
 		dragonblocks.gui.toggleLayer() : void
 			Toggle the Layer.
 		dragonblocks.gui.openLayer() : void